Remote Implementation of the Kanchomba Kiosk, Sept 2020

 “Our mission is to empower people, and so it became clear that canceling or postponing indefinitely would be a cop-out.
 We said that we were going to go for it anyway and learn from the experience because we can’t travel there.
 It could also be an experience for when we want to do another project remotely elsewhere.
 We knew it was going to be a challenge, but we went for it anyway.”

 This is where Caritas came in to help our team out, especially when it came to activities such as shopping for appliances and other kiosk needs.
-In addition to Caritas, the team also had help from Father Burke, a priest affiliated with Seattle University who pointed them to another fellow priest, Father Andrew, from the Chikuni Mission, to help with the installation.
+In addition to Caritas, the team also had help from Father Bert, a priest affiliated with Seattle University who pointed them to another fellow priest, Father Andrew, from the Chikuni Mission, to help with the installation.

 Fikani (far left), a staff member with Caritas, with solar installers from Sunray Power Company.